All you need for the Summer 2023 Healthy Diet Plan

 Welcome to BBC Good Food’s Healthy Diet Plan for summer 2023!
 This page contains everything you need for the whole week.
 Scroll down or click the links below to get started.
 Looking for a different plan?
 Discover our vegetarian menu or try our nourishing vegan plan.

-Our new Healthy Diet Plan has been exclusively developed by food writer Sara Buenfeld, with analysis and expert advice from registered nutritionist Kerry Torrens.
-With colourful fruit and vegetables, minimally processed foods and recipes loaded with healthy fats, fibre, lean protein and slow-release carbs, you can start this summer looking and feeling your best.
+Our new gut-friendly Healthy Diet Plan has been exclusively developed by food writer Sara Buenfeld, with analysis and expert advice from registered nutritionist Kerry Torrens.
+With colourful fruit and vegetables, minimally processed foods and recipes loaded with healthy fats, fibre, lean protein and slow-release carbs, you can start this year looking and feeling your best.

 The food we eat not only affects how we look, but also how we feel.
 Providing your body with the right nutrition through a healthy, balanced diet can help to improve mood, support energy levels and help you think more clearly.
 Our plan focuses on vibrant plants, fermented foods and wholegrains.
-Fermented foods, like kefir and live yogurt, as well as wholegrains, fruits and vegetables supply lots of fibre, and have been associated with several positive health effects including better digestion, stronger immunity and improved mood.
+Fermented foods, such as live yogurt, as well as wholegrains, fruits and vegetables supply lots of fibre, and have been associated with several positive health effects including better digestion, stronger immunity and improved mood.
 As a result, by following our plan, you can expect to feel more energised, improve your digestion and feel brighter and sharper.

 How to use the plan